 Kobach's lead over Colyer in Kansas Republican gubernatorial primary falls to 91 votes

-The Kansas Republican gubernatorial primary is still too close to call, as Secretary of State Kris Kobach’s lead over Gov. Jeff Colyer diminishing to just 91 votes, officials reported Thursday.
+The Kansas Republican gubernatorial primary is still too close to call, as Secretary of State Kris Kobach’s lead over Gov. Jeff Colyer is diminishing to just 91 votes, officials reported Thursday.

 The lead is minuscule when compared with the 311,000 votes cast; election officials discovered a mistake in the listing for one county’s results in the state’s tally of votes.